leoronne/seeker/README.md

 On the Character Info page, the user has the hability to alter the character's data (name, real_name, aliases, origin, gender, publisher, count_of_issue_appearances and birth) and add the character to his favorite list, these changes persist in the Redux state throughout the entire application.

-To not overload this page, only one image is shown (the original_url) and since all the images are usually the same (differs only on size, dimensions and proportion).

 There is also a Not Found Page if the user tries to access a route that doesn't exists.

 <br>

 ## Installation :wrench:

-First you need to clone the project using `git clone https://github.com/leoronne/meliuz-frontend-test.git`.
+First you need to clone the project using `git clone https://github.com/leoronne/seeker.git`.

 Then you can install the application using `npm install` or `yarn install` on the client and server directory.